 Amakusa Seaside Resort — beach-front with private bath

-Mid-range coastal resort with rooms looking onto the sea, family rooms with private outdoor bath, and direct beach access.
-Kaiseki-lite dinner using local seafood.
-Best balance of price and amenities.
+A mid-range coastal resort with rooms looking onto the sea, family rooms with a private outdoor bath, and direct beach access.

 - Hours: Check-in 15:00 / Check-out 11:00